Scott Coffman Logo

 Sysadmin automation scripts that save you time

-If you want automation that helps your team, start with your ticket queue—not a new platform.
+If you want automation that actually helps your team, start with your ticket queue, not a shiny new platform.

 Your ticket system is a list of repeat work.
-Mine it.
+Treat it like one.

 3. For each group, write down: